 Berberine helps relieve diarrhea, lower high blood pressure, and more.

-So is this alkaloid right for you?
+So, should you supplement your diet with this alkaloid?
 Read on to learn more about how berberine benefits your overall health.

 The Benefits of Berberine